captain-rohit/tictactoe_ai/README.md

 # tictactoe_ai
-A Tic-Tac-Toe Game between a user and the machine.
+A Tic-Tac-Toe Game between a user and the machine using Min-Max algorithm